riquewill1977/osticket-prereqs/README.md

 <p>Create Windows 10 virtual machine</p>

-a.
-Click create and select Azure virtual machine<br />
+- Click create and select Azure virtual machine<br />
-b.
-Select your existing Resource group "RG-osTicket"<br />
+- Select your existing Resource group "RG-osTicket"<br />
-c.
-Configure the values as shown in the screenshot below:<br />
+- Configure the values as shown in the screenshot below:<br />
-d.)
-Name your virtual machine.
+- Name your virtual machine.
 I'm using "vm-osticket"<br />
-e.)
-Select your region.
+- Select your region.
 Preferrably the same as your resource group<br />
-f.)
-Select size suitable enough for this task.
-I'm using 4 vcpus, 16GB mem. g.)
-Enter your username and password h.)
-Inbound ports should be set to allow selected ports and select RDP (remote desktop) i.)
-Check the I confirm I have an eligible windows 10/11 license box and click Next<br />
+- Select size suitable enough for this task.
+I'm using 4 vcpus, 16GB mem.
+- Enter your username and password
+- Inbound ports should be set to allow selected ports and select RDP (remote desktop)
+- Check the I confirm I have an eligible windows 10/11 license box and click Next<br />

 ![creating vm](https://github.com/riquewill1977/osticket-prereqs/assets/139101776/916cfb78-f33f-48c5-93d6-be4f5ab09b39)
 ![creating vm 2](https://github.com/riquewill1977/osticket-prereqs/assets/139101776/95acc8cc-1e3d-4302-8797-fe651feb22c6)